orsharon7/autogen-workshop/README.md

 Welcome to the Autogen Workshop repository, created by Or Sharon.
 This project aims to provide a comprehensive introduction to Autogen, a cutting-edge tool for automating code generation tasks.
 Whether you're interested in enhancing your development workflow, incorporating AI-driven code generation into your projects, or exploring the capabilities of Autogen, this workshop is designed to equip you with the knowledge and skills you need.

+## Critical Configuration Instructions: OAI_CONFIG_LIST_SAMPLE

+Before running the sample code, it's imperative to carefully review and modify the `OAI_CONFIG_LIST_SAMPLE` file.
+This file contains essential configurations for connecting to various AI models, including GPT-4 and Azure OpenAI deployments. **Failure to correctly configure this file could result in the sample code not functioning as expected.**

+### Steps to Configure:

+1. **Modify the Content**: Replace placeholder values (e.g., `<your OpenAI API key here>`, `<your Azure OpenAI deployment name>`) with your actual API keys and deployment names.
+2. **Rename the File**: Change the file name from `OAI_CONFIG_LIST_SAMPLE` to `OAI_CONFIG_LIST` to make it recognizable by the sample code.
+3. **Version Compatibility**: If you are using `pyautogen v0.1.x` with Azure OpenAI, replace `"base_url"` with `"api_base"` in the configurations.
+Use `pip list` to verify the installed version of `pyautogen`.
+4. **Model Selection**: The default model is set to `gpt-4` due to its compatibility and performance with AutoGen.
+If you opt for a different model, be prepared to adjust system prompts accordingly, especially for models like `GPT-3.5-turbo` which may not perform as well.

+### Important Notes:

+- **GPT-4 as Default**: GPT-4 is recommended for its proven effectiveness with AutoGen.
+Switching to a different model may necessitate significant adjustments to system prompts and could introduce risks related to alignment and safety.
+- **Caution with Non-OpenAI or Azure Models**: Utilizing models outside of OpenAI or Azure's offerings could pose additional risks.
+Exercise caution and thoroughly evaluate any such models before integration.

+This configuration is critical for the successful operation of the sample code.
+Please ensure all steps are followed meticulously to avoid any issues.

 ## Getting Started

 Follow these steps to get started with the Autogen Workshop: